link1905/system-design-101/content/docs/system-administration/system-protection/rate-limiting.md

 ## Client-side Limiting

-Rate limiting can also be implemented on the client side.
+While rate limiting mechanisms can be implemented on the client side, such strategies are inherently **unreliable** and considered unsafe from a security perspective.

-However, client-side strategies are inherently **unsafe**, as clients can potentially interfere with or bypass them.
+This is because client-side controls are susceptible to manipulation or complete bypass by the end-user.

-Consequently, we should not rely on them exclusively.
+Consequently, client-side rate limiting should only be employed in a **supplementary capacity**, supporting more robust server-side enforcement, rather than serving as a primary security measure

 ### Exponential Backoff

 **Exponential Backoff** is a strategy that prevents clients from accessing the system too intensely.
 When a client encounters transient errors or rate-limiting responses from a server, it should pause before retrying.
-This pause duration is exponentially increased with each subsequent retry, for example: `1s -> 2s -> 4s -> 8s`.
+This pause duration is **exponentially increased** with each subsequent retry, for example: `1s -> 2s -> 4s -> 8s`.

 ```d2